LaserLon/EDA/README.md

 ## Findings

 From the analysis, we observed that:
-- There is a noticeable trend of increasing greenhouse gas emissions over the years.
+- There is a noticeable trend of increasing greenhouse gas emissions over the years, but the emissions we chose to analyze was the greenhouse gas emissions without land use and forestry which is decreasing.
 - Temperature changes vary significantly across different regions and months.
-- Preliminary analysis suggests a correlation between increased emissions and temperature changes.
+- Preliminary analysis suggests a weak negative correlation between greenhouse gas emissions and temperature changes globally, mostly due to the fact that the category of emssions we chose to evaluate is on the decline while greenhouse gas emissions more broadly are increasing globally.
+- This finding is interesting as it highlights the reality that the picture can drastically change depending on the data that is being analyzed.

 ## Conclusion